 The control group did not receive the aforementioned techniques but underwent traditional grammar instruction without the use of MALL-assisted TBLT.
-Specifically, their lessons included: a) Grammar Lectures: Teachers provided detailed explanations of conditional sentences, focusing on their structures and usage rules; b) Workbook Exercises: Learners completed worksheets with fill-in-the-blank, multiple-choice, and short-answer questions to practice applying grammatical rules; c) Drills and Repetition: Participants engaged in controlled practice activities, such as repeating sentences and completing pattern drills, to reinforce grammatical accuracy; and, Limited Interaction: While some peer interaction occurred during group work, it was not as extensive or structured as in the experimental groups using dictogloss and jigsaw tasks.
+Specifically, their lessons included: a) Grammar Lectures: Teachers provided detailed explanations of conditional sentences, focusing on their structures and usage rules; b) Workbook Exercises c) Drills and Repetition: While some peer interaction occurred during group work, it was not as extensive or structured as in the experimental groups using dictogloss and jigsaw tasks.

 It is noteworthy that, before participating in our study, most students had limited or no prior experience with dictogloss and jigsaw tasks.
 This was determined through a brief survey administered at the beginning of the study.
 The lack of prior experience with these tasks meant that participants were introduced to them as part of our study.
 This allowed us to observe their initial reactions and engagement with the tasks without any preconceived notions or biases based on previous experiences.
 After the treatment sessions, the participants took the grammar post-test, based on grammar items, for the second time to assess the experimental groups' achievement in grammar learning.
-Participants in the experimental groups were interviewed as well.
+Participants in the experimental groups were interviewed.